Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Caribbean Days Festival in Coquitlam

 Multicultural Parade

 When the festival used to take place in North Vancouver years ago there was a parade down Lonsdale Avenue which is one of that city’s biggest and most important streets.
 Now that the event happens at Town Centre Park in Coquitlam, the parade takes place in the park.
+In 2023 the parade started at 1:30 pm on Saturday, July 29th.

 In the carnival-style parade expect to hear festive Caribbean music and to see lots of people in colourful costumes dancing and having fun.
 There have never been floats in the procession, like there are in larger Lower Mainland parades, just lots of people.